 1.3 On occasion we also collect sensitive personal data about individuals, for example, health information.
 We will normally only record this data where we have your explicit consent, unless we are permitted to do so in other circumstances under data protection law.
 For example, we may make a record that a person has particular access requirements to ensure he or she may attend an event.

-1.4 We also collect information about the use of our website using cookies (see the Cookies section of this policy for more information).
+1.4 We also collect information about the use of our website using cookies (see the Cookies Notice more information).

 2.1 We collect personal information in the following ways:

 (a) Directly from you – this includes where you sign up to one of our events or take part in one of our programmes or training courses, sign up to become a mentor or mentee, or communicate with us.
 Also, if you have filled in a job application form or submitted a CV or resume.